-Recently, the use of Grassman-Cayley algebra to study the singularities of Stewart platforms has received a lot of attention [18], [19], [8].
+Recently, the use of Grassman-Cayley algebra to study the singularities of Stewart platforms has received a lot of attention [8], [18], [19].
 Using this algebra, the determinant of the Jacobian equated to zero can be rewritten as an expression known as the pure condition [20].
 It is formed by 24 adding terms of three multiplying brackets each.
 Each bracket is a 4×4 determinant whose rows correspond to the homogeneous coordinates of an attachment.
 Thus, each bracket can be interpreted as the oriented volume of the tetrahedron formed by four attachments.
-The pure condition is unique up to syzygies, a term borrowed from the literature on classic invariant theory, which refer to the three-term Grassmann-Plücker relations (see [21] for a gentle introduction to these relations).
+The pure condition is unique up to syzygies, a term borrowed from the literature on classic invariant theory, which refers to the three-term Grassmann-Plücker relations (see [21] for a gentle introduction to these relations).
 This means that there are different equivalent pure conditions that vary in their number of terms which somewhat complicates things.
 For those topologies for which any of these equivalent expressions simplifies to a single term, a straightforward geometric interpretation of the singularities is obtained as degeneracies of three tetrahedra whose vertices coincide with attachments.
 When such simplification cannot be achieved, the geometric interpretation becomes much more complex.
 The octahedral topology (one of the three possible 3-3 topologies) was analyzed in [18], where it was shown that its pure condition cannot be simplified to a single term, but a further analysis still using Grassmann-Cayley algebra permitted to characterize its singularity condition as the intersection of four planes.
-More recently, a similar result was obtained for six more topologies [22].
-In all these cases the singularities could also be interpreted as degeneracies of tetrahedra with the difference that their vertices are no longer defined by attachments.
+More recently, a similar result has been obtained for six more topologies [22].
+In all these cases, the singularities could also be interpreted as degeneracies of tetrahedra with the difference that their vertices are no longer defined by attachments.
 Instead, the faces of these tetrahedra are defined by sets of three attachments.
 Thus, some sort of duality seems to surface from these results.
 This paper deepens on this duality and, as a result, derives a new singularity condition for the generic 6-6 Stewart platform in terms of the latter kind of tetrahedra.

-Certainly there have been other approaches besides the two aforementioned ones to obtain the geometric conditions associated with the singularities.
+Certainly, there have been other approaches besides the two aforementioned ones to obtain the geometric conditions associated with the singularities.
 For example, the one presented in [23] is based on a convenient expansion of the determinant of the Jacobian matrix into 3×3 minors.
 The obtained singularity condition has 20 terms, each one being the product of two 3×3 determinants, which can be rewritten as triple products.
-The resulting expression depends on two types of vectors, one representing director vectors of the leg lines and the other moments of these lines.
-Such expression is used to obtain the analytical expression of the singularity polynomial of the general Stewart platform and to show one topology for which this expression simplifies to a single term.
+The resulting expression depends on two types of vectors: one representing director vectors of the leg lines and the other moments of these lines.
+Such an expression is used to obtain the analytical expression of the singularity polynomial of the general Stewart platform and to show one topology for which this expression simplifies to a single term.

 This paper is organized as follows.
 First, Section II briefly reviews some basic concepts on the duality of points and planes and introduces the definitions that will be used throughout this paper.
 Section III briefly reviews the primal form of the pure condition.
 Section IV introduces the concept of dual form of the pure condition and presents it for the generic 6-6 Stewart platform.
-Section V discuses the pros and cons of using the pure condition either in its primal or dual form to obtain the geometric interpretation of the singularities of a given topology.
-Section VI presents two examples.
-Finally, Section VII summarizes the main results and give prospects for further work.
-An important effort has been done to make the presentation self-contained and understandable without any previous knowledge on Grassmann-Caley algebra.
+Section V discusses the pros and cons of using the pure condition either in its primal or dual form to obtain the geometric interpretation of the singularities of a given topology.

 Fig. 1.
-A 6-6 Stewart platform and adopted labelling for its leg attachments.
+The 6-6 Stewart platform and adopted labeling for its leg attachments.